alessandrodeste/nodejs-playground/README.md

 - OAuth2 with google
 - Tests
-- Token keep alive lifecycle
 - Yarn
-- Token collection
+- Refresh Token Collection and Lifecycle
+- Remove use of mongoose default mpromise (is deprecated)

 ## Thank you